tjweisman/cr_download/README.md

 TODO
 ============================

-- Streamline the "setup" process so it doesn't involve manual configuration
+- Streamline the "setup" process so it doesn't involve manual configuration or manual installation of dependencies

+- Make autocutting rules more flexible